-The major component of the low-cost Sensors APB™ is a mixing-type Condensation Particle Counter (CPC) for the measurement of particle number concentrations in the size range from 10 to 200 nm.
+The major component of the low-cost Sensors APB® is a mixing-type Condensation Particle Counter (CPC) for the measurement of particle number concentrations in the size range from 10 to 200 nm.

 Note that this OEM module can be easily integrated into third party PTI-based measurement systems.
 Unlike, full-flow CPCs in which the particle laden air passes through a heated wick surrounded by the working fluid (normally Butanol or Isopropyl alcohol) to become saturated, in mixing-type CPCs, the aerosol flow is kept separate from the source of saturated air and mixed prior to being transported through the condenser.
 In the condenser (for both full-flow and mixing type CPCs), the super-saturated vapor condenses on the particles and grows them to about 5 -10 μm droplets.
 These drops are then focused through a nozzle, passed through a laser beam, and are counted by light scattering pulse detection electronics.

-The APB™ is configured to operate with >99% isopropyl alcohol (IPA).
-The APB™ also includes an internal peristaltic pump for the easy filling / management of the CPC saturator block (reservoir capacity 10 ml) from an external IPA tank that is built into the APA.
-Under normal operation, the fluid consumption rate is ca. 1-2 ml per hour and thus the system can operate over an extended period without the user needing to fill the tank.
-For example, for a 5-minute PTI test, this would equate to about 40 hours of continuous operation or 400-500 PTI tests.
+The APB® is configured to operate with >99% isopropyl alcohol (IPA).
+The APB® also includes an internal peristaltic pump for the easy filling / management of the CPC saturator block (reservoir capacity 5 ml) from an external IPA tank that is built into the APA.
+Under normal operation, the fluid consumption rate is ca. 2-3 ml per hour and thus the system can operate over an extended period without the user needing to fill the tank.

 The minimum particle size, which can be detected by a CPC is determined by the super-saturation achieved, which in turn depends on the temperature difference between saturator and condenser.
 In practice, not all particles experience the same super-saturation, thus the efficiency of the counter gradually decreases at smaller sizes, and the lower cut-off size is defined as the size at which 50% of particles (d50), present are counted.
 Typically, this particle size is around 15 nm.
 Since this size is smaller than the “automotive – PMP” criteria, diffusion screens upstream of the CPC are used to increase the system response to the currently established criteria of 23 nm.